annotatorB/schubert_dances/README.md

 Our project aims at gaining an objective insight into how these patterns engender different shades of musical engagement.
-Specifically, we will investigate the structure and composition of Franz Schubert's "dances", a large set of 400 pieces classified in seven different types according to their times’ conventions.
+Specifically, we will investigate the structure and composition of Franz Schubert's "dances", a large set of 400 piano pieces classified in seven different types according to their times’ conventions.
 The conventionality of these short and catchy pieces makes them an ideal testing ground for computer-assisted analysis, but also makes them highly representative of the taste of early-nineteenth-century listeners.
 With our statistical investigation we hope to open a window onto this past: